emsm3eus-crypto/van-Veen-et-al.-2026/README.md

 Two categories:

-1. Included in this repository — the inputs (Excel/CSV) required for the sholl and Figure 6 analyses are versioned alongside the scripts.
+1. Included in this repository — the inputs (Excel/CSV) required for the sholl and expression analysis are versioned alongside the scripts.
 2. Downloaded separately — the expression analyses publicly available datasets.
 Each script reads files from a working directory the user sets at the top.

-### Public datasets used in `expression analysis/`
+### Public datasets used in `expression (supp. fig. 1-2)/`

 | Script | Source dataset | Where to obtain |
 |---|---|---|